kumo829/kumo829/README.md

 I am Mexican <img alt="Mexico" height="15" src="https://cdn.countryflags.com/thumbs/mexico/flag-400.png" />, but I'm currently living and working in Canada <img alt="Canada" height="15" src="https://cdn.countryflags.com/thumbs/canada/flag-400.png" />.

-- 🌱 I’m currently sharping my knowledge in `ReactJS` and improving my skills in `Scala` Microservices Architecture with Akka.
+- 🌱 I’m currently sharping my knowledge in `ReactJS` and improving my skills in Microservices Architecture using <a href="https://academy.lightbend.com/courses?search_query=FILTER_TOPIC_REACTIVE_ARCHITECTURE">Reactive Architectures</a>.
 - 👯 I’m looking to collaborate on any project or with other content creators.
 - 🔭 I'm currently collaborating with two companies on creating training materials for new joiners on Java and JavaScript Technology.
 - 👨‍💻 Since 2009, I have had a blog where I publish java tutorials: [JavaTutoriales](http://javatutoriales.com).
 Right now, I'm writing a series on Design Patterns.